jamf/Setup-Manager/ConfigurationProfile.md

 (Number/integer, optional, default: `60`)

-This key changes the duration (in seconds) of the "final countdown" before the app automatically performs the `finalAction` (continue or shut down).
-Set to `-1` (or any negative number) to disable automated execution.
+This key changes the duration (in seconds) of the "final countdown" before the app automatically performs the `finalAction`.
+Set to `-1` to disable automated execution.

 Example: